salalaslam/learn-react/GUIDEBOOK.md

 ---

-_Disclaimer: This document is solely prepared for the frontend React.js team of Invotyx._
+_Disclaimer: This document is prepared for the frontend React.js team of Invotyx.
+These conventions might not be relevant for all._